elastic/kibana/style_guides/architecture.md

   </dd>

   <dt>server</dt>
-  <dd>Ths folder is where server code belongs.
-Things like custom routes, data models, things that communicate with Elasticsearch, or any other code that should only be executed on the server should go here.</dd>
+  <dd>This folder is where server code belongs.
+Things like custom routes, data models, or any other code that should only be executed on the server should go here.</dd>

   <dt>common</dt>
   <dd>This folder is where code that is useful on both the client and the server belongs.
 A consistent example of this is constants, but this could apply to helper modules as well.</dd>